vincetheeleventh/pawpop-website/docs/backend/integrations/FLUX_INTEGRATION.md

 MonaLisa Maker is a 2-step AI transformation pipeline that creates personalized Mona Lisa portraits with pets.
 Step 1 transforms user photos into Mona Lisa styled portraits, and Step 2 adds pets to the portrait using advanced AI composition.

+**Enhanced Storage**: Generated images are now stored in Supabase Storage as organized JPG URLs instead of base64 data URIs, providing better performance and accessibility.

 ## Architecture

 ### Pipeline Flow